-Given the nature of her role, April is empathetic to the needs of her clients who are often unfamiliar with the legal processes and distraught with grief.
-She adopts a pragmatic approach to help guide each client through this difficult time.
-April ensures that her clients understand each of the steps involved in the process, and why each step must be taken.
+As a strong advocate for her clients, April’s approach to all matters is logical and considered.
+Given the nature of her role, April is empathetic to the needs of her clients who are often unfamiliar with the legal processes.
+She strives to inform her clients about their rights and entitlements; adopting a pragmatic approach to ensure that each client understands the steps involved in the process and why each step must be taken.

 At a foundational level, April is experienced in all types of Wills and Estate matters including Supreme Court applications for Probate, Letters of Administration on intestacy and Letters of Administration with the Will annexed.
 She is particularly interested in difficult and out-of-the-ordinary Supreme Court applications for Probate/Administration, including where:

 - there is an ‘informal’ Will which has not been properly signed;

 - there is no Will and the deceased had a blended family;

 - the only surviving family member is a minor child.